Linux-Installation/partitioning/README.md

-# Ubuntu-Installation - Partitioning
+# Linux-Installation - Partitioning
 ## Supported Distributions
 This script is made for Ubuntu derivatives, but should work on all Linux Distribution which supports lvm and ext4.

 ## Why
 This shell script is for partitioning of LVM Installations.
-The Ubuntu Installer didn't allow self-partitioning of LVM Installations.
+The Linux Mint and Ubuntu Installer didn't allow self-partitioning of LVM Installations.
 But i want to split some things like the home directory for easier changes afterwards.

 ## What is the partitioning